JCRC Spotlight: Paul Niyonizigiye

 We have to teach the countries that are antisemitic that they are following a bad idea.
 What happened in Israel on October 7 is what can happen in our countries, just like how the genocide happened in Rwanda.
 We know the history of Israel, we know it has defended itself to survive.

 Minority groups like the Tutsis or others, it’s good for us to support Jewish people.
-I donate regularly to AIPAC, as well as the World Jewish Congress.
 I always save a little bit of all the money I get to donate to the Jewish people.
 Even though I am a Unitarian Universalist, I am also proud to consider myself Black Jewish.

 What would be your message to our community?